bitquip/orchestration/ExistingContactOrch-odx.md

 **Service Body:**

-The code defines a service called `ExistingContactOrch`.
+Defines a service called `ExistingContactOrch`.
 It contains a main scope named `synchronized`, which handles the processing logic.
 The service has several ports, each serving different purposes.

 ![image](https://github.com/bitquip/orchestration/assets/106825912/1e07dfcc-d5df-4db0-a454-0f843e5fa0f4)